-In the aftermath of Covid-19, there will be a few things on the minds of busy catering and hospitality managers; staffing levels will be one of them.
+In the aftermath of Covid-19, there will be a few things on the minds of busy catering and hospitality managers; catering recruitment levels will be one of them.

-Working in recruitment for over 20 years, I can contest that recruiting during a period of economic downturn is a skill in itself!
+Working in recruitment for over 20 years, I can contest that catering recruitment during a period of economic downturn is a skill in itself!

 Today, I share my top tips to help catering managers deal with an influx of candidates when you are already short of time.